 To report problems and get other answers to questions regarding your weekly garbage pickup or trash around the container, contact the Solid Waste Management Division at (559) 621-1452.
 The accumulation of garbage, trash, appliances, car parts, old furniture, scrap materials, and plant clippings is considered a public nuisance.

 While it is not against the Fresno Municipal Code to have a vacant house, having one that is blighted is.
 Long term vacant buildings often have overgrowth, deteriorating roofs, faded/chipped siding or paint, etc. It is best that we check out every reported vacant building regardless if it is open to the public or not.
-This way, Neighborhood Revitalization can determine if the property or the house are blighted enough to address them with our Vacant Building Ordinance.
+This way, Code Enforcement can determine if the property or the house are blighted enough to address them with our Vacant Building Ordinance.

 Recreational vehicles may be parked or stored on private property as long as: